 This steady occupancy also put New Center on the forefront of Detroit’s historic preservation movement.
-The New Center Building and the Fisher Building were placed on the National Register of Historic Places in 1980, within 10 years of the city’s first register listings.
+The New Center Building and the Fisher Building were placed on the National Register of Historic Places on Oct.
+14, 1980, within 10 years of the city’s first register listings.
 Over the next several years, the building underwent several alterations, including a second-floor skywalk and attached parking garage, connected to the construction of One New Center.
-In 1988, the New Center Building was renamed for its architect and longtime tenant, Albert Kahn.
+On Oct.
+18, 1988, the New Center Building was renamed for its architect and longtime tenant, Albert Kahn.
 In 2001, the Albert Kahn Building and Fisher Building were sold to the Southfield-based Farbman Group for $31 million dollars.
 At the time of the sale, the Albert Kahn Building was 92% occupied.
 By the spring of 2014, occupancy had fallen to around 50%.

 Farbman lost both the Kahn and Fisher buildings in foreclosure, and they were auctioned for $12.2 million, along with a parking garage and a parking lot, to a group led by The Platform, in 2015.